sergioessex/MSc-Dissertation/README.md

 - **/CODES**
   MATLAB scripts and functions used throughout the dissertation.
-  Includes preprocessing, signal analysis, ERP extraction, and visualization routines.
+  Includes signal analysis, ERP extraction, and visualization routines.

 - **/FIGURES**
-  Output figures generated from the analyses (ERPs, topoplots, preprocessing flowcharts, etc.) that are included in the dissertation.
+  Output figures generated from the analyses (ERPs and topoplots) that are included in the dissertation.

 - **README.md**
   Documentation of the repository.